No Dental Benefits? We have you covered Save Today

 The Dental Crown Procedure

-First, your dentist removes a small part of the tooth’s surface to make space for the crown.
-Then, a mold or scan is taken to create a perfect fit.
-This impression goes to a lab where your porcelain zirconia crown is made using advanced milling tools.
+First, your dentist removes a small part of the tooth surface to make space for the crown.
+Then a digital scan or impression is taken to create a precise fit.
+The crown is made to match the color of nearby teeth so it looks and feels natural.

 Porcelain Crowns: A Classic Choice